Createdd/Writing/articles/Expectations.md

 ## Expectations

 It doesn't matter in what field you excel.
-Whether it's sport or programming or any endeavour in life.
+Whether it's sport or programming or any endeavor in life.
 Often we encounter success followed by failure.
 How can we overcome the temporary discomfort and keep our eyes on the goal?

 Most of us work towards a goal we set ourselves.
 Accomplishing the goal sets expectations for our next achievement.
 And that's where we have to be careful.

 We compare the previous journey to the one that's ahead.
 We give our actions a new frame.
 We already know what it's like to be on top.
 We develop a sense of ownership to that goal.

 We start to think and act differently.
-We "know" what had lead to previous success.
+We "know" what had led to previous success.
 We start to redefine our approach to the problems without giving it all.

 And that's where we start losing.
-The moment we think we are entiteld to something, we stop going all in.
+The moment we think we are entitled to something, we stop going all in.

-Being entitled to somehting and owning something only can lead to loss.
+Being entitled to something and owning something only can lead to loss.
 There is nothing more to win, since you already have it.

 You change your mentality.
 You're up there.
 You only can look downwards.
 You lost the drive that was needed to get you up there.